fralvarezz/Intention-Prediction-VR-DNN/README.md

 ### Training

-To train a model data first has to be collected.
-First open the Unity scene "ShelfOfItems" and make sure that the ExperimentManager game object is activated.
+To train a model, some data has to be collected first, or you could use the datafiles provided by us.
+To collect new data, first open the Unity scene "ShelfOfItems" and make sure that the ExperimentManager game object is activated.

 ![image](https://user-images.githubusercontent.com/22989470/171205307-3b349495-6b7a-44c6-bfb0-5624db61d98a.png)